Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

         - Disavantages: Complexity for interactions between services.
 Each service has to be tested separately.
 Difficulty with governance if multiple services.
 Data integrity can also be a problem

     ## Deployment of containers
-    - **Creating a SQL Database engine** - installing MYSQL creating a database and then tables to store application data
+    - **Creating a SQL Database Engine** - installing MYSQL creating a database and then tables to store application data
     - Steps
         - Create a linux VM
         - Create MYSQL container.
 You will likely also have a separate application container